docker/docs/userguide.md

 >     repository%3Ahello-world%3Apull%2Cpush&service=dtr.yourdomain.com
 >     request failed with status: 401 Unauthorized

-## Pushing Images
+## Push images

 You push an image up to a Docker Trusted Registry repository by using the [`docker push` command](https://docs.docker.com/reference/commandline/push).

-You can add a `tag` to your image so that you can more easily identify it amongst other variants and so that it refers to your Docker Trusted Registry server.
+You can add a `tag` to your image so that you can more easily identify it among other variants and so that it refers to your Docker Trusted Registry server.

     $ docker tag hello-world:latest dtr.yourdomain.com/yourusername/hello-mine:latest